alexeilebedev/openacr/README.md

 ### What is a Cross-reference?

-The [Relational Model](https://en.wikipedia.org/wiki/Relational_model) is a universal way to represent knowledge, first described by Edgar Codd (he is our Jesus).
+The [Relational Model](https://en.wikipedia.org/wiki/Relational_model) is a universal way to represent knowledge, first described by Edgar Codd.
-It is related to [Zermelo–Fraenkel set theory](https://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory)
+It is related to [Zermelo–Fraenkel set theory](https://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory).

 It is a good foundation.
-In a relational data model, individual records are represented by tuples (ctype).
-Each attribute (field) is either a raw type, or a reference to some other record.
+In a relational data model, individual records are represented by tuples (what we call a ctype).
+Each attribute (what we call a field) is either a basic type, or a reference to some other tuple.

 The reference can take several forms -- it could be a direct pointer (Upptr), or a primary key (Pkey).
 In either case, the whole reason we write compiled language programs instead of solving all problems using SQL and MariaDB, is that reversing the direction of reference lookup -- *finding all records that point to a given record* -- is expensive.
-Cheap cross-references are ultimately why we write programs in the first place.
+Cheaper cross-references is really the reason why most programs exist in the first place.
-In database terms, a cross-reference is a group-by; in amc, cross-reference is maintained as an incremental join -- automatically updated as records are added or removed from tables.
+In database terms, a cross-reference is a group-by; in amc, cross-reference is always incremental -- automatically updated as new records are added or removed from tables.

 A cross-reference is established by use of an xref record.
-Here is an example

-    dmmeta.ctype  ctype:amc.FTarget  comment:"
-      dmmeta.field  field:amc.FTarget.msghdr     arg:dev.Target    reftype:Base    dflt:"  comment:"
+Here is a random example from amc, which needs to keep track of targets and their dependencies.

     dmmeta.field  field:amc.FTarget.c_targdep  arg:amc.FTargdep  reftype:Ptrary  dflt:"  comment:"
       dmmeta.ptrary  field:amc.FTarget.c_targdep  unique:Y
         dmmeta.xref  field:amc.FTarget.c_targdep  inscond:true  via:amc.FDb.ind_target/dev.Targdep.target

-This says: Dear amc, whenever a `targdep` record is inserted in my program, find an instance of `target` by using global index `ind_target` with key `dev.Targdep.target`  (a fldfunc of `targdep`), as the key, and insert `targdep` into an array of pointers rooted in `target`.
+This says: Dear amc, whenever a `targdep` record is inserted in my program, find an instance of `target` by using global index `ind_target` with key `dev.Targdep.target` as the key, and insert `targdep` into an array of pointers rooted in `target`.
 Whenever a `targdep` record is deleted, automatically remove it from the list.
+(Removing from a Ptrary is expensive but the last part won't be needed).

 The main xref types supported by amc are Ptr, Ptrary, Llist, Thash, Bheap, Atree and Count.

 Xrefs can be easily added and removed either by hand (with `acr -e` or by editing ssimfiles directly), or using `acr_ed`.
-In the example above, `acr_ed -create -field amc.FTarget.c_targdep -write` would be enough to establish the x-ref.
+In the example above, `acr_ed -create -field amc.FTarget.c_targdep -write` would be enough to establish the xref.

 There can be any number of xrefs between any two tables.
-So, if you want a record to be a member of ten linked lists and eleven heaps -- you're free to do so.
+So, if you want a record to be a member of ten linked lists and eleven binary heaps -- you're free to do so.
-Thus xrefs are exactly analogous to RDBMS indexes; except xrefs can be between any two tables, so xrefs are also `partitioned indexes` and incremental `group by`s at the same time.
+Xrefs are exactly analogous to RDBMS indexes; except xrefs can be established between any two tables, so they are also `partitioned indexes` and incremental `group by`s at the same time.

-I would re-state here the fact that these x-refs, or indexes, are secondary to the data.
+I would re-state here the fact that these xrefs, or indexes, are secondary to the data.
+The information needed to establish the xrefs must be contained in the data itself.
+This typically means extra information in the leaves.

 It doesn't make sense to say "hash of X" or "tree of Y".
-Sets of X and Y are primary, and exist even if you remove all meaningful access paths to them.
+Elements of X and Y are primary, and exist even if you remove all meaningful access paths to them.
 Instead, we speak of "access to X".
 The indexes are roads, and there can be many roads to the same place.